blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 // base::UmaHistogramBoolean("My.Boolean", true)

-// For adding histogram sample denoting a percentage.
+// For adding a histogram sample denoting a percentage.

 // Percents are integers between 1 and 100, inclusively.